-Catholic Activity: Day Eleven ~ Activities for the Eleventh Day in the Octave of Christmas
+Catholic Activity: Day Eleven—Activities for the Eleventh Day of Christmas

 St. Elizabeth Ann Seton was a wife, mother, widow, convert, teacher, foundress and sister (nun).
 Quite a resume!
 It seems a woman in any situation would be able to identify with St. Elizabeth and pray to her for help.
 She knew riches and poverty, sickness, cold, rejection, sorrow.
 Today we look at the aspect of her as teacher.
 Here are a few legends of Christmas.
 When reading these to the family explain that these are "apocryphal" and what that means!

 From the preface is a nice explanation:

 In the long, long ago, before there were printed books in the world, there were story-tellers everywhere.
 And about one hundred years after the first Easter, the people of many nations began to wonder about the childhood of Jesus.
 So the storytellers asked questions of all who knew anything that might be true about that little Boy and His friends.
 At last they collected stories that became legends.
 Many of the legends were put into the APOCRYPHAL books.
 It was harder for me to learn to say that queer word than it was to write seventeen of the legends to suit myself; so do not laugh at your big brothers and sisters if they too, stumble over the words APOCRYPHY and APOCRYPHAL.